ExtPlug/chat-notifications/README.md

 **Note: This section is intended for room hosts only.**

 You can add custom [Room Styles](https://github.com/ExtPlug/room-styles) for notification messages.
-The different message CSS classes are:
+All notification messages have the `.cm.extplug-notification` CSS class.
+Different notification types also get their own CSS classes:

- * `.extplug-user-join`
+ * `.extplug-user-join`, plus `.extplug-friend-join` for friends
- * `.extplug-user-leave`
+ * `.extplug-user-leave`, plus `.extplug-friend-leave` for friends
  * `.extplug-grab`
  * `.extplug-woot`
  * `.extplug-meh`